SpectralCascade/plumbing_disaster/README.md

 * SDL_TTF

 # Additional notes
-Expect some minor bugs; I made this while I was learning SDL 2 and hadn't a clue about Pragmatic programming.
+Must be built before it can be run, with relevant SDL 2 dev files etc. Expect some minor bugs; I made this while I was learning SDL 2 and hadn't a clue about Pragmatic programming.
 Oh, and by the way - the generation is completely random.
 That means there are some pipe configurations that might actually be impossible to solve.
 You've been warned!